ablyamitsaini/ewheelers_V9.1.1/readme.txt

 Bug:

-Enhancements :
+    -> 031400 - Services were not displaying under shipping carrier Enhancements :
     -> Updated reset all link in products listing page filters -> Added icons for dashboard and shop.
 Added new link for home redirection in user's dashboard.
     -> Let admin order categories - navigation
     -> Added alphabetical order for category listing page.
-    -> 030974 - categories are not displaying properly in admin -> 031400 - Services were not displaying under shipping carrier

 <!---- Release notes TV-9.0.1.20191009 -- >
 Bug: